 Washington administrative notice.
 On March 19, 2012, we received a notice of administrative charges from the Washington State Gambling Commission ("Commission") as a result of a routine audit conducted by them in 2010.
 The notice involves alleged untimely notifications, predominantly by predecessor companies.
-Since receiving the notice, we have had preliminary discussions with Commission officials to resolve the matters raised in the notice.
-Our executive management currently believes the matter will be resolved expeditiously and without material effect to our business operations in Washington.
+We continue to communicate with Commission officials and the matter remains pending.
+Our executive leadership team believes the matter will be resolved without material effect to our business operations in Washington.
 If unresolved, we could be subject to fines, reimbursement of the commission's investigative costs or harsher sanctions.
+For the nine-month period ended September 30, 2012, Washington revenues were \$851,126.
 For 2011, Washington revenues were \$1,154,925.